deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER20.png" alt="">

-More interestingly, however, is the fact that the `nt!MI_READ_PTE_LOCK_FREE` macro dereferences the PTE contents and returns them via RAX.
+More interestingly, however, is the fact that `nt!MI_READ_PTE_LOCK_FREE` dereferences the PTE contents and returns them via RAX.
 Since the PTE "bits" for the “static” `KUSER_SHARED_DATA`, which define the memory properties/permissions, are in RAX, they’re then acted upon in the subsequent bitwise-operations to extract the page frame number (PFN) from the PTE of the “static” `KUSER_SHARED_DATA`.
 This value is `0xf52e` within the PTE, which has a value of `0x800000000000f52e863`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER21.png" alt="">